Abundance34/Recipes_Webscraping/README.md

 ### How many recipes and comments were scraped from each of the websites?

-For Allrecipe, I scraped 66 recipes and 0 comments (The website didn't have a single comment on it's recipes) - It's data set is recipe_dataset.
+For Allrecipe, I scraped 724 recipes and 700 comments

 For Epicurious, I scraped 240 recipes and 0 comments (The website didn't have a single comment on it's recipes).